-All medical service providers, licensed doctors and nurses, hospitals and healthcare facilities are responsible for treating patients with illnesses or injuries by providing competent care to the best of their abilities.
+All medical service providers—including licensed doctors and nurses, and hospitals and healthcare facilities—are responsible for treating patients with illnesses or injuries by providing competent care to the best of their abilities.
 When any component fails to maintain the proper “standard of care” in diagnosing, prescribing treatment or treating the condition, the negligent or incompetent act can have life-altering results.
-Patients may suffer serious, debilitating or even fatal injuries at the fault of their primary physician, surgeon, medical staff, healthcare facility, pharmacist, other provider or HMO insurance carrier.
+Patients may suffer serious, debilitating, or even fatal injuries at the fault of their primary physician, surgeon, medical staff, healthcare facility, pharmacist, other provider, or HMO insurance carrier.
 Medical errors that result from acts of malpractice can aggravate a patient’s existing condition or result in a completely new injury to the patient.

-Just because you experienced an unsuccessful result from a medical treatment or surgery does not mean that you can bring a lawsuit and seek monetary compensation.
+Just because you’ve experienced an unsuccessful result from a medical treatment or surgery does not mean that you can successfully bring a lawsuit and seek monetary compensation.
 Medical malpractice only occurs when a provider fails to act in an acceptable manner or fails to deliver the appropriate standard of care.

 Examples of medical malpractice include: